 RACE(S): BEARS EARS, GRAND AR, AOYOT, QUARRY

 Jess Evans has been part of RMAS since the beginning in 2019.
 She is the race director for The Grand, Bears Ears, and Quarry Mt Quest ARs.
 She also designs the Adventure On Your Own Time courses.
 She became an adventure racer when she lived in Kentucky where her first race was The Fig in 2009.
 She raced as a solo for several years before joining the team “Off The Map” in 2012 to attend the USARA Championship Race in Indiana.
-Today she races with the Co-Ed team “Only MOSTLY Lost”, the all female team “Chickpoints”, and the all female team “Slick City”.
+Today she races with the Co-Ed team “Only MOSTLY Lost”, the all female team “Chickpoints”.
 She has done five expedition adventure races since 2017.
 She is in the mountains exploring as often as possible.

 ABBY & JASON

 Jason and Abby began adventure racing in 2011 and were hooked immediately.
 Since then, they have raced all over the country in races of all different lengths.
 With the Tetons and surrounding mountains as their playground, they couldn’t resist creating an adventure race of their own in the area – the Teton Ogre!
 When not scheming up the next Ogre course or participating in other races, Jason and Abby can be found mountain biking, hiking, skiing, or most recently chasing after their toddler, who is proving to be giving them the biggest adventure of all!

 Bruce Jones is the race director for the Nomad AR.
 He started adventure racing in California in 2010 and has raced across the country for the last decade.
 He enjoys bringing new racers into the sport and usually contributes as the team navigator.